... Skip to main content

 Courts impose strict rules on questioning a complainant about past sexual history.
 Defence lawyers must seek court approval before introducing this evidence.
 The judge may allow questions about a complainant's past sexual history with the defendant or someone else if it is relevant to an issue in the case and has significant probative value.

-Consulting an experienced criminal defence lawyer before speaking to police is crucial.
+Consulting an experienced criminal defence lawyer before speaking to police is critical.
 Even if you believe you are innocent, statements can be used against you.
-Police often lay charges based on the complainant’s account, making legal guidance essential.
+Police often lay charges based on the complainant's account, making legal guidance essential.

 • Sexual exploitation: Engaging in sexual activity with a person aged 16-17 in a relationship of trust or authority.